MicrosoftDocs/dynamics365smb-docs/financials/year-how-post-year-end-close-entry.md

 ---
-title: How to: Post the Year-End Closing Entry | Microsoft Docs
+title: Review and Post the Year-End Closing Entry | Microsoft Docs
 description: Describes how to open the journal you specified in the Close Income Statement batch job, and then review and post the year-end closing entry.
 services: project-madeira
 documentationcenter: ''